-This year, stock up on pieces that are big, bright, and beautiful.
+This year, stock up on pieces that are big, bright, and

 Add sparks of color to your inventory and opt for more saturated hues to get as close as possible to runway trends.
 Colors can be achieved through a mix of different colored gems or beads.

-Anticipate the idea that consumers would often find it challenging to style as outfit and accessories require color coordination to achieve an overall sophisticated look; hence, your inventory palette should lean towards contrasting colors, coordinating shades, and monochromatic color schemes.
+Anticipate the idea that consumers would often find it challenging to style as outfits and accessories require color coordination to achieve an overall sophisticated look; hence, your inventory palette should lean towards contrasting colors, coordinating shades, and monochromatic color schemes.

 5. Mixed Metals

 In design, contrast adds visual interest; the same goes for this year’s jewelry trends.
 If mixed metals were frowned upon in the past, the open-minded present is quick to alter such an etiquette to embrace the contemporary and interesting mixed metals trend.

 Start stocking up on pieces with a mixture of silver and gold and explore from there.
 Contrast is the key here so start with what you have and market contrasting metals with similar jewelry styles to make it more cohesive to the eyes of your shoppers.